LSI-IIIT/spatial-database-benchmark/mongo/intersect/README.md

-# This is the tutorial to develop and run test cases for Intersect query in mongoDB.
+# This is the tutorial to develop and run test cases for Intersection query in mongoDB.
 _Here we are trying to find out the time taken to calculate the Intersect query (horizontal lines intersecting with vertical line )_

 ***

 **This tutorial is divided into three sections-**

-1. Creating the test case.
+1. Creating the dataset.
 2. Creating the intersect query on MongoDb to get the query execution time.
 3. Running the query.